HETIC-MT-P2021/PROJECT_FINAL_GROUP03/README.md

 ## Bot commands

-Once the bot is in the discord server, you can address a message to the bot by beginning your message with `/admin`
+Once the bot is in the discord server, you can address a message to the bot by beginning your message with `assistant`

 <details>
   <summary><b>Login command</b></summary>

   ```
-    /admin login
+    assistant login
   ```

   You will receive a private message containing a link to the front-end interface, allowing you to manage your server.